phanduyhoang/unsupervised-learning_teaching-material/README.md

 - **Ease of Use**: Many frameworks like TensorFlow and PyTorch offer pretrained models out of the box.

 ---

+- **CIFAR-10 Dataset** (images):
+  - Feature extraction using `VGG16` pretrained on ImageNet.
+  - Dimensionality reduction with PCA to 50 components.
+  - K-Means clustering of extracted features and visualization of clustered images.

+---

+## 📦 Libraries Used:
+- `scikit-learn`: Clustering, scaling, and PCA.
+- `tensorflow.keras`: Pretrained VGG16 for feature extraction.
+- `OpenCV`: Image resizing and preprocessing.

 ## 📚 Resources and References